ucsd-cse29/fa24/src/pa/pa3/index.md

 room_ (think a plain-text version of [Slack](https://slack.com/) or [Discord](https://discord.com/)).

+It's best to complete the PA on `ieng6`, because it gives a consistent testing environment for the live server.

+You can also use the client from [Lab 5](https://ucsd-cse29.github.io/fa24/week5/start-pa3.html) to try out your server.

 Your programs should compile and run with:

 ```
 $ make chat-server
 $ ./chat-server <optional port number>
 ```

-It's best to complete the PA on `ieng6`, because it gives a consistent testing environment for the live server.

-You can also use the client from [Lab 5](https://ucsd-cse29.github.io/fa24/week5/start-pa3.html) to try out your server.

-### Requests

 The server should start with `./chat-server` and print a single message: